Treatment for shingles

 Most patients report a burning feeling or tingling of the skin before there is any evidence of a rash.
 The pain is often severe, yet there may not be any rash to see or feel, which can be frustrating.

-and then new blisters will form anywhere from three to five days.
+The rash will usually appear first as a few small blisters on red skin, then new blisters will form three to five days later.
 The blisters usually appear in areas that correspond to nerves in a ray-like pattern on the skin.
 An entire nerve may or may not be affected.

 Some people have just one nerve affected, while others have several nerves or several layers of nerves.
 Some people experience intense pain that lasts for weeks, and others experience only mild discomfort.
 The pain is usually more significant for those with more nerve space involved, although it is possible to have the pain without any blisters developing.

 Shingles symptoms often show a distinct stage.
-The symptoms occur in the following sequence.
+The symptoms occur in the following sequence:

 The Rash stage